 For example, if you have a population with 100 users, and 50 have a value of 4.5, 49 have a value of 5.5, and 1 has a value of 10,005, the average value is 105.
 The outlier has dominated the mean, since without them the population average is 5.

 Similarly, the standard deviation of that dataset is 999.5; without the outlier user, it is 0.5.
-Since there is a squared term in variance, extreme values can blow up the measurement very easily.
+Since there is a squared term in variance, extreme values are even more influential in its calculation.

 Because of this, it’s very common to deal with outliers in a number of ways:

 The easiest way to deal with outliers is to remove them from the dataset.
-However, this can cause issues since outliers do provide meaningful information.
+However, this is usually not a good solution, since they do provide meaningful information.
 This is only recommended if you can confirm that the outliers are “bad” or “buggy” data.

-Similarly to filtering, this does remove some information from the dataset - but in a less extreme way!
-Generally, for experimentation, we recommend winsorizing at 99.9%, which keeps most users in the analysis but prevents extreme tails.
+Similarly to filtering, this does remove some information from the dataset, but in a less extreme way.
+Generally, for experimentation, we recommend winsorizing at 99.9%, which keeps most users at their original metric value, but prevents extreme tails.

 Let’s try this on a dataset with extreme outliers - in this case almost certainly a logging bug.